Feature reference

 | Rebalancer | Cluster-wide cost optimization through Node selection and replacement | Coordinates with Karpenter provisioning |

-| Spot intelligence | Interruption prediction and reliability | Enhances Karpenter's Spot handling |
+| Spot intelligence | Interruption prediction | Enhances Karpenter's Spot handling |

 | Workload Autoscaler | Continuous workload rightsizing | Feeds optimized requests to Karpenter |